Opinion | Sorry, Democrats. Trump’s convention is working.

 Will this work?
 It is a key question for the fall campaign.
 Trump is hugely vulnerable on covid-19 and double-digit unemployment.
 On the other hand, in my conversations with potential Trump voters, his self-crafted profile as a China-fighter is one of his greatest strengths.

 Race was the second problem addressed on opening night.
-Trump’s long record of race-baiting earned him former Ku Klux Klan leader David Duke’s endorsement in 2016, and he recently reached the dismal low of warning “suburban” (read: white) women that New Jersey Sen. Cory Booker (read: large Black man) is menacing their neighborhoods.
+Trump’s long record of race-baiting earned him former Ku Klux Klan leader David Duke’s endorsement in 2016, and he recently reached the dismal low of warning “suburban” (read: White) women that New Jersey Sen. Cory Booker (read: large Black man) is menacing their neighborhoods.
 Three African Americans speaking on Trump’s behalf on Monday won’t erase that record in the minds of Black voters.

-But there was another audience in play: white voters who don’t want to believe they are voting for a racist.
+But there was another audience in play: White voters who don’t want to believe they are voting for a racist.
 Even less do they want to believe they themselves are racist.
 Again, from my conversations with voters, I find a lot of folks who are torn between disgust at continued examples of excessive police violence, and pushback against the idea that American racism goes bone-deep.
-Strong messages from people of color absolving Trump — and the nation — were aimed directly at those white voters, to help them feel better about voting again for Trump.
+Strong messages from people of color absolving Trump — and the nation — were aimed directly at those White voters, to help them feel better about voting again for Trump.

 The line of the night for them likely came from former South Carolina governor Nikki Haley, the daughter of Indian immigrants.
 “In much of the Democratic Party, it’s now fashionable to say that America is racist.
 That is a lie,” she said.
 “America is not a racist country.”
 And the speaker of the night was surely Sen. Tim Scott (R-S.C.), the GOP’s only Black senator and, we saw, a force to be reckoned with.